flat-codepath/ai-knowledge-api/README.md

 # AI Knowledge Inbox

-AI Knowledge Inbox is a full-stack Retrieval-Augmented Generation (RAG) application.
-It allows you to ingest Wikipedia articles (or raw text), store them in a vector database, and ask questions about the ingested knowledge using Google's Gemini LLM.
+Hey!
+This is a simple RAG (Retrieval-Augmented Generation) app that lets you feed Wikipedia articles into a local database and chat with them using Google's Gemini.

-## Architecture
+## How it works under the hood

-The following diagram illustrates the flow of data through the RAG pipeline:
+Here's a quick look at what happens when you use the app:

 ```mermaid
 flowchart TD